 Virtual Private Networks, or VPNs, are popular among people who do a lot of traveling because it provides a more secure way to browse the web when connecting to public Wi-Fi, and grants access to the full web in countries where censorship is prevalent.
 However, you don’t need to be a world traveler to benefit from a VPN.

 Whether you’re working from home or shopping online from your favorite coffee shop, you can make your online activity private and anonymous with a VPN.
-But, with dozens of VPNs available, it can be challenging to determine the differences between each one and which service is best for you.
+But, with dozens of VPNs available, it can be challenging to determine the differences between each one and to work out which service is really the best VPN for you.

 In our review of ZenMate VPN, we take a closer look at some of the basic features, discuss the pros and cons, and give you other useful information so that you can confidently decide if it’s the right VPN for you.